Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

+In Figure \ref{fig_LC_EV}, the first column shows the learning curves for the scaling factor of 2.
+This is the original scaling factor used in refs.~\citenum{zasp19a, vinod23_MFML, vinod_2024_oMFML} and is used as a reference to evaluate the other scaling factors against.
+Within these reference results, one observes that the addition of cheaper baselines results in a constantly lowered offset of the learning curves.
+The interpretation from the lowered offsets is that similar models errors can be achieved with lower number of training samples at the target fidelity with the addition of cheaper fidelities.
+With the cheapest fidelity, STO3G, being added to the multifidelity model, one observes RMAE of 0.4 with around $200$ training samples at TZVP.
 In comparison to this, an increase of of the scaling factor, $\gamma$, provides MFML models that achieve similar errors for lower number of training samples at TZVP.
-A comparison of the MFML models built with different values of $\gamma$ for the STO3G baseline fidelity are shown in Fig.~\ref{fig_LC_comparisons_for_STO3G}.
-For example with a scaling factor of 3, the STO3G baseline MFML model achieves an error of $10^{3}$ $\rm cm^{-1}$ with $N_{train}^{TZVP}\sim 40$.
-With a scaling factor of 6, the number of training samples at TZVP needed to achieve this same error is lowered further to about 8.
+For example with a scaling factor of 3, the STO3G baseline MFML model achieves an RMAE of 0.4 with $N_{\rm train}^{\rm TZVP}=32$.
+With a scaling factor of 6, the number of training samples at TZVP needed to achieve this same error is lowered further to about 4.
 The learning curves for o-MFML also indicate the same across varying scaling factors.
 There is little difference between the learning curves for MFML and o-MFML.
-This could be due to the MFML combination being already optimal for this multifidelity data structure as has been argued in ref.~\cite{vinod_2024_oMFML}.
-There is however, slight improvement in all cases of o-MFML and it does result in reduced MAEs across the different scaling factors.
+This could be due to the MFML combination being already optimal for this multifidelity data structure as has been argued in ref.~\citenum{vinod_2024_oMFML}.
+There is however, slight improvement in all cases of o-MFML and it does result in reduced RMAEs across the different scaling factors.

 From these results it appears that a higher number of training samples with cheaper fidelities improves the predictive capabilities of the MFML and o-MFML models.
 One possible reason for this could be that the use of larger data at the cheaper fidelities results in more information about the overall multifidelity structure being included into the MFML models.